Landau Singularities of the 7-Point Ziggurat I: Warm-up

 \subsection{Ziggurat graphs}

-In~\cite{Dennen:2016mdk,Prlina:2018ukf} it was shown that when all propagators are \emph{massless}, the locus of solutions to the Landau equations associated to a graph is invariant under the graphical moves familiar from electrical circuit theory: series reduction, parallel reduction, and most importantly the wye-delta transform.
+In~\cite{Dennen:2016mdk,Prlina:2018ukf} it was argued that when all propagators are \emph{massless}, the locus of solutions to the Landau equations associated to a graph is invariant under the graphical moves familiar from electrical circuit theory: series reduction, parallel reduction, and most importantly the wye-delta transform.
 The problem of classifying all \emph{planar} graphs under these graphical moves has been solved in terms of what were called ``ziggurat'' graphs in~\cite{Prlina:2018ukf}.
 Specifically, any planar $n$-point graph is equivalent to the $n$-point ziggurat graph or a minor thereof.
 A minor of a graph is any graph that can be obtained by any combination of edge contractions or edge deletions.
+(Singularities associated to a given initial graph are called its \emph{leading} singularities, while those associated to a minor are called \emph{subleading} singularities.)

-Therefore, the possible locations of any Landau singularity of any $n$-point massless planar Feynman integral are the same as those of the $n$-point ziggurat graph and its minors.
-Singularities associated to a given initial graph are called its \emph{leading} singularities, while those associated to a minor are called subleading singularities.
+Combining these arguments would therefore suggest that the Landau singularities of any $n$-point massless planar Feynman integral are therefore a subset of those of the $n$-point ziggurat graph and its minors.
+However, it was shown in~\cite{Lippstreu:2023oio} that for graphs with a completely internal 3-vertex, there can exist branches of solutions to the Landau equations which are absent from the graph where the vertex is wye-delta transformed into a triangle.